How to wire a plug – this article is intended to guide you in wiring a plug, to make your appliance DIY safer.

 We actually come across a lot of plugs that have been wired incorrectly by people who claim to know what they’re doing, and it is often those people putting themselves at risk.
-Wiring a plug is a skill that shouldn’t be undervalued.
+Wiring a Uk plug is a skill that shouldn’t be undervalued.

 Everyone should understand the basics of a correctly wired 3-pin plug, and also be able to recognise any errors.
 If you don’t then this guide is for you.

-What’s wrong with the wiring of this plug?
+What’s wrong with the wiring in this plug?

 The main issue here is the Live (brown) and the Neutral (Blue) wires are wired incorrectly; they should be opposite to what they are.
 The other issue with this picture is the (white) cable has not been clamped correctly – the white outer sheath should come into the plug casing and be firmly fixed in place by the clamp (the black part which is above the wires in this image).

 Each coloured cable has copper wires inside because copper is a good conductor of electricity.
 The outer layer (what we tend to refer to as the “wire” is flexible plastic, as plastic provides good insulation; this wire is commonly referred to as the “flex”; short for the “flexible cable”.

 The inner wires of the flex are are colour coded:

 - The Blue wire is Neutral

 - The Green and Yellow striped wire is Earth

 The plug itself has 5 main features: